beranki/ML-From-Scratch-With-Math/README.md

-# ml cpp
- Machine Learning Algorithms implemented in C++
+# Machine Learning Algorithms implemented in Python from Scratch